 - Anticipating and planning for problems that come from increased pedestrian traffic in the store.

-Put Safety At The Top Of Your Shopping List
+Put These Black Friday Safety Tips at the Top of Your Shopping List

 With advertisements for Black Friday sales already underway, families throughout New York plan their strategy to get the best deals.
 Undoubtedly, they’ll get up at the crack of dawn, don their masks, and begin lining up hours before the scheduled opening of a store.